elsehow/boundaries-api/contributing.md

-# contributing
+# Contributing

-## developing
+## Developing

-clone this repository, then
+Clone this repository, then

     npm install
     npm run watch

-now you can edit js files in src/ and test/ - tests will automatically re-run
+Now you can edit any js files - tests will automatically re-run

+## Validating inputs
+- PUT add an observation to a not-existing table, expect 500
+- PUT get with bad tables, times, missing fields - all should 422
+- split out erroring tests and passing tests; randomize the order / number of times those tests get run

-## todo
+## Adding features

-development priorities here
+Since we're using RethinkDB, there should be an API for subscribing to updates to a table.
+This could open a websocket connection, maybe using [websocket-stream](https://github.com/maxogden/websocket-stream) (or socket.io if that's too minimal).